WriteSpeakCode/knowledge/README.md

 It is created as an [Obsidian](https://obsidian.md) vault - a hyperlinked, extensible store system using Markdown files.

+### General table of contents

+After setting up the vault, please see the [[Table of Contents]] for an overview of navigation (or search for your specific topic, see shortcuts below).

  ## How to use it

 ### Opening the Vault